ApolloRay/hello-docker/container/README.md

   - `docker ps -a`: list all the containers included the killed

 ## run
-### run
+### Run
-- `docker container run ubuntu:xenial /bin/bash`: tell Docker which process to run inside container to replace default CMD
+- `docker container run ubuntu:xenial /bin/bash`: tell Docker which process to run inside container to replace default CMD, but nothing can be shown in the terminal
-- `docker container run --name CT_Name ubuntu:xenial`: name of the container
 - `docker container run -it ubuntu:xenial`: interactive mode, connect your terminal to the CT's bash shell
   - `Ctrl-PQ`: exist and suspend the container
+- `docker container run --name CT_Name ubuntu:xenial`: name of the container
-- `docker container run -it -d ubuntu:xenial`: detached mode (executing as daemon in bg)
+- `docker container run -it -d ubuntu:xenial`: detached mode (executing as daemon in background)
 - `docker container run -it --rm ubuntu:xenial`: remove after the execution
-- `docker container run -d -p 8080:8080 test:latest`: NAT the port
+- `docker container run -d -p 80:80 ubuntu:xenial`: NAT the port
-- `docker container run -d -P training/webapp python app.py`: NAT port of the container to a random port of the host
+- `docker container run -d -P ubuntu:xenial`: NAT port of the container to a random port of the host

 ### Resource Limitation
 - `docker run -m 200M --memory-swap=300M ubuntu`